Batteries In Series Vs. Parallel - Which Is Better?

 Batteries in Series vs. Parallel... or Series-Parallel?

-In the end, neither connection method is “better” than the other.
-Choosing to wire your batteries in series vs. parallel ultimately depends on what works best for your boat, your solar setup hooked up to your solar panels, your RV, or other power systems.
+Ultimately, neither connection method is better than the other.
+Choosing to wire your batteries in series vs. parallel ultimately depends on what works best for your boat, your solar setup hooked up to your solar panels, RV, or other power and battery systems.
+But there is one more choice.
+Series-parallel.
+That's not wiring your batteries in both series and parallel.
+That would short your battery system!

-Questions about connecting batteries in series vs. parallel, or series-parallel?
+Questions about connecting batteries in series vs parallel or series-parallel?
 See if you can find the answers below, or contact our lithium battery experts here.

 Series vs. Parallel Quick Answers